-- The body paragraph in an essay are like the supporting sentences in a paragraph.
+The body paragraph in an essay are like the supporting sentences in a paragraph.
 They are the place to develop your topic and prove your points.
-You should organize your body paragraph according to some sort of pattern, such as
+You should organize your body paragraph according to some sort of pattern, such as a.
+Logical division of Ideas.

 - Chronological order

 - Comparison/ contrast

-- o or both
+- or both